mbabynames search ✿

-Oscar is a two-syllable name of English origin, meaning "noble and strong".
+from the Irish, meaning "deer lover".
+Oscar is a two-syllable name of Irish origin, meaning "deer lover".
 It trails off with a gentle -r, which shapes how middle names connect to it phonetically.

 2